poppingtonic/terminology-server/termserver/README.md

 part that is not used by the 1000 Google Chrome tabs that you plan to read *someday* ) is less than 8GB.

+## Authentication
+This server currently has no authentication support.
+It should be deployed "behind the firewall" i.e as a component that supports other servers, and that is not directly exposed to end users or the big-bad-internet.

+One happy day - when the supply of hard problems dwindles - it will get auth support.

 # Known limitations
 There is no *immediate plan* to address any of these limitations: